godness84/react-native-recyclerview-list/README.md

-`set`                 | index, item                     | Set the item at the specified index `get`                 | index                           | Returns the item at the specified index `size`                |                                 | Returns the length of the array
+`set`                 | index, item                     | Set the item at the specified index `get`                 | index                           | Returns the item at the specified index `size`                |                                 | Returns the length of the array `setDirty`			  | 								| Forces the RecyclerViewList to render again the visible items